Efficient inventory management made easy

 A traceable documentation structure - for example, through fixed data fields, release levels or defined transfer points - ensures that the stocktaking process is not only orderly, but can also be fully reconstructed retrospectively.

-Structure encompasses more than just order: it creates a binding framework in which responsibilities, areas and inspection steps are clearly assigned.
-This makes the inventory process transparent and comprehensible.
+Structure goes beyond simple organisation; it establishes a clear framework in which responsibilities, areas and verification steps are precisely defined.
+This makes stocktaking procedures transparent and easy to follow.

-The selected inventory type influences both the effort and the accuracy of the results.
-It determines how inventories are recorded, evaluated and reconciled and the extent to which ongoing operations are affected.
-The right choice of procedure ensures a transparent, legally compliant process and can be efficiently integrated into existing processes.
+The selected stocktaking method influences both the level of effort involved and the accuracy of the results.
+It determines how inventory is recorded, reviewed and reconciled, as well as how strongly ongoing operations are affected.
+Choosing the appropriate stocktaking procedures ensures a transparent and legally compliant process that can be integrated efficiently into existing workflows.

-With the classic key date inventory, all stocks are recorded on a fixed key date.
-This method offers a high degree of accuracy and is particularly suitable for companies that carry out a complete inventory once a year.
-Careful planning is important to avoid business interruptions.
+With the classic key date stocktaking, all stock levels are recorded on a fixed reporting date.
+This method provides a high level of accuracy and is particularly suitable for companies that conduct a complete stocktaking once a year.
+Careful planning is essential to minimise disruption to ongoing operations.

-Here, data is recorded continuously throughout the year.
+In this approach, inventory data is recorded continuously throughout the year.
 Each item is documented when goods are received and dispatched.
-This procedure reduces the workload on the balance sheet date and enables continuous stock control - but requires accurate stock accounting and trained employees.
+This method reduces the workload on the reporting date and enables ongoing stock control, but it requires accurate record-keeping and properly trained staff.

-The postponed inventory allows an inventory to be taken in a period of up to three months before or two months after the balance sheet date.
-The prerequisite is that the changes between the inventory date and the balance sheet date are mathematically traceable.
-It offers flexibility in terms of time, but requires precise documentation.
+Postponed stocktaking allows inventory to be carried out up to three months before or up to two months after the balance sheet date.
+The key requirement is that all changes between the stocktaking date and the balance sheet date can be calculated and documented in a traceable manner.
+This approach offers greater flexibility in scheduling but requires precise and consistent documentation.

-For large quantities of goods, inventory sampling can be useful.
-Only selected stocks are counted and the total quantity is calculated.
-This procedure saves time, but requires a statistically recognized method and stable inventory data.
+For large volumes of goods, sample stocktaking can be an appropriate method.
+Only selected items are physically counted, and the total stock level is calculated on this basis.
+This approach reduces the time required for stocktaking but requires a statistically recognised method and consistently reliable inventory data.

 Documentation and traceability:

-Designate fixed contact persons for queries, corrections or technical problems.
-A clear communication structure ensures that information reaches the right people quickly during the inventory.
+Designate fixed contact persons for queries, corrections or technical issues during stocktaking.
+A clearly defined communication structure ensures that information is forwarded promptly to the appropriate individuals and supports a smooth process.

-A careful choice of inventory type creates the basis for legally compliant and reliable results.
-It makes it possible to optimally coordinate effort and accuracy and to efficiently integrate the process into the operating procedure.
+A careful choice of stocktaking method provides the foundation for legally compliant and reliable results.
+It enables effort and accuracy to be aligned appropriately and allows stocktaking procedures to be integrated efficiently into existing operations.

-A clearly defined procedure also ensures transparency, comparability and confidence in the inventories determined - a key factor for the quality of the entire inventory.
+Clearly defined stocktaking procedures also promote transparency, comparability and confidence in the recorded inventory figures – an essential factor in ensuring the overall quality of the inventory process.

-Modern technology plays a central role in the efficient implementation of stocktaking.
-Digital systems, mobile recording devices and automated interfaces ensure that inventories can be recorded faster, more accurately and with less manpower.
-The use of suitable technology makes the entire process more transparent, legally compliant and easier to integrate into existing processes:
+Modern technology plays a central role in the efficient execution of stocktaking procedures.
+Digital systems, mobile data capture devices and automated interfaces enable inventory to be recorded more quickly, accurately and with reduced personnel effort.
+The use of appropriate technology increases transparency, supports legal compliance and allows stocktaking procedures to be integrated smoothly into existing workflows.

 Mobile data acquisition: